Catching the Auroral Waves

 The ghostly glows and the curtains of colours that are hallmarks of the Northern Lights have mesmerized untold generations of skywatchers.
 However, their inner clockwork has remained a mystery—until now.
 Scientists believe they may have uncovered one of the elusive triggers behind what causes the most spectacular visual outbursts of auroras known as substorms.

 Just before a dull, faint glow turns into a shimmering dance of colourful light that fills the night sky, bizarre waves of tiny charged particles seem to ripple through continent-wide bands of auroras in the upper atmosphere.
 This is the latest breakthrough discovery made by a team of University of Calgary scientists part of the THEMIS mission.
-Led by NASA with support from the Canadian Space Agency, THEMIS (short for "Time History of Events and Macroscale Interactions during Substorms") uses 5 satellites and a fleet of 20 ground-based, specialized cameras (16 of which are managed by the University of Calgary) scattered across northern Canada to seek out factors that spark the substorms that originate in the Earth's magnetic field near the North and South Poles.
+Led by the National Aeronautics and Space Administration (NASA) with support from the Canadian Space Agency (CSA), THEMIS (short for "Time History of Events and Macroscale Interactions during Substorms") uses 5 satellites and a fleet of 20 ground-based, specialized cameras (16 of which are managed by the University of Calgary) scattered across northern Canada to seek out factors that spark the substorms that originate in the Earth's magnetic field near the North and South Poles.
 By simultaneously looking at the charged particles in space and the aurora, researchers are gaining a unique insight into Northern Lights in unprecedented detail.

 Since this celestial light show takes place in the upper atmosphere, it may not appear to be space phenomena.
 But it turns out the enigmatic waves that cause auroras may actually represent a visible manifestation of complex interactions occurring between our Sun and the Earth's magnetic field.